LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

   * Availability Zone : us-east-2a
   * Route Table
      * 10.0.0.0/16 : local
+* Internet Gateway:
-* Internet Gateway: Attached to VPC.
-VPC has connection to internet.
+  * Attached to VPC.
+  * Without an Internet Gateway, nothing in a VPC can access the internet, even with a public IP address.
   * To send and receive traffic, server must have public ip.
 Instance should have a public address for communicating with internet.
 * NAT Gateway:
      * Attached to a subnet.
 Either public or private